|Instructor||David Ferry, Homepage|

 Studios will be graded on a trimodal scale: complete, partial credit, or no credit.
 Studios that are turned in late or not turned in at all will receive no credit, studios graded as partial will receive 60% credit.

-There will be approximately seven lab assignments for this course.
+There will be five lab assignments for this course.
 These are programming assignments whose purpose is to apply course concepts and to analyze operating system mechanisms.
 As such, each lab will require a written report detailing your findings in addition to a code submission.

 Some labs will require a team of two students, while others are individual projects.
 Students from different teams may discuss the lab assignments only during course meeting times.
 Students from the same team are of course encouraged to discuss and work on lab assignments at any time.